sudoalgorithm/roks-on-vpc-gen2/README.md

-# IKS on VPC Gen-2 Example
+# ROKS on VPC Gen-2 Example

 ## Introduction
-This Example enables user to create a IBM Cloud Kubernetes Cluster on the IBM CLOUD VPC gen-2 Infrastructure.
+This Example enables user to create a Redhat OpenShift on the IBM CLOUD VPC gen-2 Infrastructure.

 ## Terraform Versions
 Terraform v0.12. and terraform-provider-ibm version to `~> v1.7.2`.
 Branch - `master`.